abi110/abi110/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python, Java, and Javascript
+- 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with machine learning
 - 📫 How to reach me: email me at abbie.bennett110@gmail.com or send me a message on linkedin
 - 😄 Pronouns: she/they